hachiko-8ko/join-to-python/README.md

 JOIN to Python is a python implementation of [JOIN to Javascript](https://github.com/hachiko-8ko/join-to-javascript), a library that allows you to join lists to other lists, select, order, etc. It also adds a few methods that I wanted to do myself (outer joins are painful and hacky in LINQ so I made better methods).
 There are other ways to do most of these things, using filter(), map(), list comprehensions, and so on, but as far as I know there's not a complete fluent API, partly because it's very difficult to do fluent APIs based on the Python array.

 When possible, JOIN defers execution in the same way that LINQ provides deferred execution, waiting until you fetch the data by iterating it, calling toArray(), or fetching a single item.
-This means, for example, if you fetch `integers/where(row => isPrime(row))/first()` it will halt on the first prime, unlike `drain(filter(lambda: row => isPrime(row), integers))[0]` which processes every row in the array.
+This means, for example, if you fetch `integers/where(row => isPrime(row))/first()` it will halt on the first prime, unlike `[row for row in integers if isPrime(row)][0]` which processes every row in the array (you can use filter, which is probably deferred, but `for row in filter(isPrime, integers): return row` is so sloppy).

 Only LINQs fluent syntax is included.
 You would need to be able to make custom operators to do query syntax, and that's not allowed in Python.